wanadev/bench-mysql-psql/README.md

 Installation
 -----------------

-For easy use, please run the docker container with docker-compose configuration provided.
+For easy use, please run the docker container with docker-compose configuration provided and install PHP dependencies with composer.

 Dependencies :
 * PostgreSQL 9.x